Projects & Programs

 GreenSpace volunteers have helped sustain several gardens in the Greenway, including the garden in the median at the 28th Street crossing.

-We currently have 45 organizations that are part of our Adopt-A-Greenway program.
-They conducted more than 60 Greenway clean-ups in 2015.
+We currently have 40 organizations that are part of our Adopt-A-Greenway program.
+They have conducted more than 70 Greenway clean-ups in 2016 so far.

-We help plan and support the annual Midtown Greenway Arbor Day event, which has planted hundreds of trees and shrubs in the Greenway over the past 15 years.
+We helped plan and support the annual Midtown Greenway Arbor Day event, which has planted more than 5,000 trees and shrubs in the Greenway over the past 15 years.